COYOTE477/clompermod/README.txt

-this mod will be real soon
+#this mod is be real